-HOME | BIOGRAPHY | REVIEWS | PHOTOS | AUDIO | PROGRAMMES | CD's | LINKS | CONTACT
+HOME | BIOGRAPHY | REVIEWS | PHOTOS | VIDEOS | AUDIO | PROGRAMMES | CD's | LINKS | CONTACT

 Eva Meier

-A graduate of the Otto-Falkenberg Drama School in Munich she made her debut at the Piccolo Teatro in Milan with a programme of Brecht songs, which jumpstarted her career as a chanson singer.
+A graduate of the Otto-Falkenberg Drama School in Munich Eva Meier made her debut at the Piccolo Teatro in Milan with a programme of Brecht songs, which jumpstarted her career as a chanson singer.
 Her broad repertoire includes music by Kurt Weill, Hanns Eisler and Paul Dessau to lyrics by Bert Brecht and Kurt Tucholsky, chansons by Werner Richard Heymann, Friedrich Hollaender and Mischa Spoliansky as well as Weill's American musical songs.
 Peer Raben, who has written the scores for all Fassbinder films, has set to music for Meier poems ranging from Heinrich Heine to Hans Magnus Enzensberger.

-Conor Linehan - Pianist
+Conor Linehan

-was born in Ireland and divides his time between Ireland and Britain.
+The pianist was born in Ireland and divides his time between Ireland and Britain.
 After studying Music and English at Trinity College Dublin he continued his piano studies with Peter Feuchtwanger in London.

 As a soloist he has given the world premieres of piano concertos by Ronan Guilfoyle (with the RTE Concert Orchestra) and Don Ray (with the Sinfonia Bulgarica in Sofia).
 He has also performed Strawinsky's concerto for piano and wind with the National Syphony Orchestra of Ireland and further concertos by Chopin, Grieg and Litlolff with the RTECO.
 In addition he performs a large range of solo and chamber music from the Baroque period to contemporary works.
 He has composed extensively for the theatre, such as for the Royal Shakespeare Company, the Royal National Theatre, and The Abbey Theatre Dublin.